yuvalmGS/gigaspaces-wiki-jekyll/xap97/session-based-messaging-api.markdown

 When FIFO is not set, the event listener is often invoked concurrently for different events, for efficiency.
 When FIFO is enabled, though, all events are queued in a single dispatcher thread and are processed sequentially.
 Note that while this synchronization is required to ensure the correct order, it may also affect performance as multiple events cannot be processed simultaneously.

+{%note%}
-{%exclamation%} When using a partitioned cluster, FIFO is maintained per-partition and not for the entire cluster.
+When using a partitioned cluster, FIFO is maintained per-partition and not for the entire cluster.
+{%endnote%}

 # Batching